 - Respected wet plate photographer Lisa Elmaleh is in town representing Penumbra Foundation for several events with DCP.
-Her beginner weekend workshop is sold out but if you have wet plate experience, there’s still room in her half-day shooting add on.
+She is leading a weekend workshop for beginners, Introduction to Wet Plate Photography.
+If you have wet plate experience, there’s still room in her half-day shooting add on.

 Q: Who all is invited?